Krrystian/mern-todo/README.md

 - GITHUB ReadMe - I will make updates here on progress.
 ## Troubleshooting
 #### After login in I get unauthorized...
-- Disable 3rd part cookies since frontend and backend are operating on two different sites.
+- Enable 3rd party cookies since frontend and backend are operating on two different websites.